charlesrocabert/puutools/example/README.md

   simulation.initialize_population();
 ```

-## 7) Create a lineage and a phylogenetic tree, and add the roots <a name="roots"></a>
+## 7) Create a lineage and a coalescence tree, and add the roots <a name="roots"></a>

 <p align="justify">
 We will create to trees:

 - A lineage tree, which will contain parent-children relationships at every generations,
-- A phylogenetic tree, which will only contain common ancestors.
+- A coalescence tree, which will only contain common ancestors.
 </p>

 ```c++